 In 2004 Trump confessed that he does his hair himself, preferring to use a pocket comb and lots of CHI hairspray to concoct his signature style, and only allows his second wife, Melania, to trim it.
 Recently the POTUS-hopeful told Des Moines Register he would ditch his newsworthy hairstyle if he was elected “Because this thing is too hard to comb“.

 If Trump has indeed had a transplant it is seems probable that he will be bolstering what the surgeons did on an ongoing basis with a male hair loss treatment course.
 This is one aspect many men are not familiar with yet it forms an important part of both the preparation for surgery and the aftercare and maintenance following the procedure.

-In terms of prepping your hair ahead of any scheduled surgery, surgeons and hair loss specialists generally advise following a treatment course featuring finasteride 1mg oral one-a-day tablets and topically applied high strength minoxidil for at least six months beforehand.
+In terms of prepping your hair ahead of any scheduled surgery, surgeons and hair loss specialists generally advise following a treatment course featuring one or both of the only two MHRA licensed and FDA approved male pattern baldness medications for at least six months beforehand.
 The reason for this step is to stabilise any shedding and to strengthen the hair, so that it is in a healthy state for the surgeon to work with.
 The benefits of doing so are two-fold: in six months you can see how well you progress with these treatments and some people are so pleased with their resulting regrowth during this period that they decide the (expensive) surgery is no longer necessary.
 Secondly, by promoting optimal levels of regrowth ahead of your procedure it can reduce the number of grafts needed, which may also bring down the cost.